zkyseu/PPlanedet/README.md

 ## News
 <ul class="nobull">
   <li>[2022-11-22] :fire: we release the code.
 We now only reproduce the <a href="https://arxiv.org/pdf/1712.06080.pdf">SCNN</a> with 93.70% accuracy in Tusimple dataset.
-Pretrain model will be updated in the following days
+Pretrain model will be updated in the following days.